 Part 3.
 Use of Google secrets in hacking

-Let’s learn some secret use of google in hacking.
-We can use google for finding confidential things too.
-Many people use google in their hacking or cracking process.
-These strings might look confusing and complicated but don’t worry you just have to copy, paste and search the highlighted string only on google search box for obtaining the results.
-Then click on obtained results and visit the links for gaining information.
-So, Let’s learn how to use google for hacking.
+Let’s learn some secret use of Google in hacking.
+We can use Google to find confidential things too.
+Many people use Google in their hacking or cracking process.
+These strings might look confusing and complicated but don’t worry you just have to copy, paste, and search the highlighted string only on the Google search box to obtain the results.
+Then click on the obtained results and visit the links to gain information.
+So, Let’s learn how to use Google for hacking.

 A Google dork query, sometimes just referred to as a dork, is a search string that uses advanced search operators to find information that is not readily available on a website.
-In other words, we can use Google dork to find vulnerabilities, hidden information and access pages on certain websites.
+In other words, we can use Google Dork to find vulnerabilities and hidden information, and access pages on certain websites.

-Google Dorking or “Google Hacking” is mainly referred to pull the sensitive information from Google using advanced search terms that help users to search the index of a specific website, specific file type and some interesting information from unsecured Websites.
+Google Dorking or “Google Hacking” mainly refers to pulling sensitive information from Google using advanced search terms that help users to search the index of a specific website, specific file type, and some interesting information from unsecured Websites.

-- Use for Searching of personal data and confidential documents
+Use for Searching for personal data and confidential documents

-We can use these dorks for obtaining various personal and confidential data from google.
-Just search the hightlited text on google.
+We can use these dorks to obtain various personal and confidential data from Google.
+Just search the highlighted text on Google.
 Click on the results links to obtain the information.

-- Search buddylist.blt on google.
-This shows many AIM contacts list.
+- Search buddylist.blt on Google.
+This shows many AIM contact lists.

 - Search intitle:index.of mystuff.xml .
-This shows results with IM contacts list.
+This shows results with the IM contacts list.

-- Search filetype:ctt “msn” .
-This shows MSN contacts list.
+- Search filetype:ctt “msn”.
+This shows the MSN contacts list.